sohooo/sling-sync-wrapper/README.md

 ## QUICKSTART

-The quickstart synchronizes two sample SQLite mission databases into a single DuckDB command database.
-It generates realistic drone telemetry, writes simple Sling pipeline files and performs a sync just like the integration test `sqlite_duckdb_test.go`.
+The `make quickstart` target runs the standalone program in `cmd/quickstart`.
+It creates two sample SQLite mission databases, a DuckDB command database and performs a sync between them using direct SQL statements.
+This example is self-contained and **does not** invoke the Sling CLI or the wrapper binary.
+It is meant to generate sample data and pipeline files for exploration.

 Run everything with one command: